open-socialism/open-socialism-site/open-socialism/criticisms/there-are-great-dc-countries.md

 'You are referencing the USA a lot when looking at issues with DC, however there are much better DC countries such as the Nordic ones.
 Those countries show that DC is a good system and that great wealth inequality and a corrupted democracy are not inherent issues.
 Isn't this assessment specious and shouldn't the next step for DC be to take ideas from the best examples of DC and apply them all over the world?'

-## There is values in considering improvments to a system AND alternatives
+## There is value in considering improvments to a system AND alternatives

 Regardless of the quality of DC as a system or what the best iteration is there is always value in considering what the evolutionary improvements to a system are and alternative new systems.
 [Utopia for realists](https://thecorrespondent.com/utopia-for-realists/){:target="_blank"} is a great example of what are the next evolutionary improvements for DC.